The Secret Story of Grape Bricks: How Americans ‘Accidentally’ Made Wine During Prohibition

 If you’re interested in tasting what Prohibition-era wines might’ve been like (minus the bathtub fermentation), check out this modern kit you can get on Amazon to make your own wine!

-Lessons from the Grape Brick Era
+Lessons from the grape brick era

 It’s also a testament to the power of the written word.
 Those cheeky warning labels did double duty: satisfying government regulations while giving a sly wink to consumers.
 “Don’t you dare do this, or else you’ll have wine” became the ultimate reverse psychology marketing pitch.

 Today, grape bricks are collector’s items, sometimes found at estate sales or tucked away in vintage shops.
 They’re a tangible piece of rebellion, sitting quietly on a dusty shelf, whispering, “Hey…remember when we outsmarted the system?”
+How American of us.

 Because sometimes, breaking the rules tastes a little sweeter.